ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

   For :emphasis:`profile\_type=group`\ , this must be a single group name.

-  The name is case\-insensitive and will be normalized to uppercase before execution.
+  The name is case\-insensitive and is normalized to uppercase before execution.

-  The name must be a single continuous string with no spaces or blank characters.
+  The name is a single continuous string with no spaces or blank characters.

   | **required**: True
   | **type**: str